1939 Cincinnati Reds season: Game 4

 Down 3–0 in the series, the Reds started staff ace Paul Derringer in the fourth game, hoping to extend the series.
 Derringer pitched a complete game in the first game of the series in a 2–1 loss.
 The Yankees started Oral Hildebrand for the fourth game.
-Hildebrand pitched four innings of shutout ball, allowing only two hits and striking out three before handing the ball of to Steve Sundra in the fifth inning in a 0–0 game.
+Hildebrand pitched four innings of shutout ball, allowing only two hits and striking out three before handing the ball off to Steve Sundra in the fifth inning in a 0–0 game.

 The Yankees finally broke the scoreless tie in the top of the 7th inning, as Charlie Keller led the inning off with his third home run of the World Series, giving New York a 1–0 lead.
 After getting Joe DiMaggio to fly out to left field, the Yankees Bill Dickey hit his second home run of the series, extending the lead to 2–0.

 In the bottom of the 7th inning, the Reds Frank McCormick led the inning off with a grounder to third base, however, Red Rolfe made a fielding error, putting McCormick on first base.
 After Ernie Lombardi struck out, Al Simmons hit a double to deep left-center field, moving McCormick to third base.
 Next, Wally Berger hit a grounder to Yankees shortstop Frankie Crosetti, who threw Berger out at first base, as McCormick came into score, cutting New York's lead to 2–1.
 With two outs, Billy Myers walked, putting runners at first and second base with Paul Derringer due up.
 The Reds decided to pinch hit for Derringer, as Willard Hershberger went up to bat in his place.
 Hershberger then hit a short fly ball to center field, which dropped for a single, allowing Simmons to score and tying the game 2–2 while Myers moved to third.
 The next Reds batter, Billy Werber, hit a line drive single to right field, giving Cincinnati their first lead of the game, as the Reds took a 3–2 lead.

 In the bottom of the 8th, Ival Goodman hit a leadoff double off of Yankees pitcher Johnny Murphy.
 Up next, Frank McCormick had a sacrifice bunt groundout to first base, moving Goodman over to third base with one out.
 Ernie Lombardi then hits a single to center field, scoring Goodman, as the Reds take a 4–2 lead into the ninth inning.